 John says some of the most obvious telltale signs that a dog’s diet isn’t right for them will be shown through poor quality faeces, loss of coat and/or a dog’s skin condition.

 The interest surrounding grain-free, gluten-free and ingredient specific dog food has grown over the years.
 But how can you tell if your dog is intolerant and just how common are food allergies?

 John explains that it’s “hard to know the exact incidence but reports are 1-6% of dermatoses are related to food.”

 If this is a concern for your dog, here’s what you need to know:

 On the subject of whether some dog breeds are more susceptible to allergies, there is no clear or hard data to suggest this at the moment but John says there is some suggestion that “dogs under 1 year are more prone”.

-Some common signs that a dog is allergic to an ingredient in their food will be shown their bowel movements (upset stomachs) and skin conditions (such as itchy skin).
+Some common signs that a dog is allergic to any ingredient in their food will be shown in their bowel movements (upset stomachs) and skin conditions (such as itchy skin).

 Pet Food Labels: How to read & what to look for